quakelive-server-standards/quakelive-server-standards/workshop/evolved/_example/README.md

 https://steamcommunity.com/sharedfiles/filedetails/?id=547937675

+This Workshop item just contains the map, nothing else.

 *Note: For the headline, state the Steam Workshop id and behind it copy the title of that Workshop item from the Steam website.*

 *Note: State the Steam Workshop link to that item.
 Add an optional description underneath it.*